NEWS & KNOW HOW

 Is it possible to carry out such a migration yourself?

 We are talking about Open Source.
 Here, anyone can always do everything themselves.
-We’ll soon publish our scripts that allow you to migrate from Confluence to BlueSpice.
+We have published our scripts that allow you to migrate from Confluence to BlueSpice.
 You can use these scripts for migrations to a simple MediaWiki.
 However, BlueSpice can already display many Confluence macros.
 A simple MediaWiki has its limits here.

 Request an orientation call